zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/oas-augmented-analytics/oas-augmented-analytics.md

     - Lab: Prepare Setup (Free Tier and Paid Account only)
     - Lab: Environment Setup
     - Lab: Initialize Environment
-- Access to OAS URL: Details are provided in lab4.
+- Access to OAS URL: Details are provided in lab: Initialize Environment.
 - The following files are required to complete this lab.
-These files are part of workshop artifacts, steps to download the artifacts are mentioned in **Lab4>>Step2**.
+These files are part of workshop artifacts, steps to download the artifacts are mentioned in **Lab: Initialize Environment>>Step2**.

     - File to be downloaded:
          - AttritionTraining .xlsx